 A transparent tube connects the device to a custom-created ear mold worn in your ear canal.
-Ear molds are lightweight and comfortable, making BTE hearing aids easy to wear all day.
+Earmolds are lightweight and comfortable, making BTE hearing aids easy to wear all day.

 BTE style hearing aids can be used by just about everyone.
 They assist the entire spectrum of hearing loss, from mild to severe.
-Additionally, they are budget friendly, and adapt to most lifestyles.
+Additionally, they are budget-friendly and adapt to most lifestyles.

 Microphone-in-Concha (MIC) Style

 Designed to “disappear” from view and provide extremely natural sound, the MIC style hearing aid represents the latest innovation in “custom” hearing aid technology.
-The main part of an MIC hearing aid hides in your ear canal.
+The main part of a MIC hearing aid hides in your ear canal.
 This piece is custom-manufactured based on an ear canal impression taken during your visit, so it’s very comfortable.
 The hearing aid microphone is a separate component, and is worn within the concha, or curved groove, of your external ear—where it stays out of sight.
 A tiny transparent tube sends sound from the microphone in your concha to the component in your ear canal.